icaoberg/docker-omero.searcher/README.md

 ### Using the container

-To build a container using the `Dockerfile` in this repository, run the command
+To build an image using the `Dockerfile` in this repository, run the command

 ```
 ➜ docker build -t "murphylab/omerosearcher" .
 ```

-This should build a container
+To run a container using the image above

 ```
-➜  docker container ls -a
+➜  docker run -i -t "murphylab/omerosearcher"
 ```

 If the container was built successfully, then the end of your output should look similar to this